kissmetrics/km-support/_posts/2014-05-14-ecommerce-js-only.md

 _kmq.push(['record', 'Add to Cart', {'Add to Cart SKU':'<<Value>>', 'Add to Cart Name':'<<Value>>', 'Add to Cart Price':'<<99.95>>'}]);
 {% endhighlight %}

-## Viewed Cart

-When someone views the cart:
+Then when they view the cart:

 {% highlight js %}
 _kmq.push(['record', 'Viewed Cart', {'Viewed Cart SKU':'<<Value>>', 'Viewed Cart Name':'<<Value>>', 'Viewed Cart Price':'<<99.95>>'}]);
 {% endhighlight %}

-## Start Checkout
+Tracking the checkout process is one of the most important parts of KISSmetrics.
+Once again you can use our record call to track this:

 {% highlight js %}
 _kmq.push(['record', 'Start Checkout', {'Checkout SKU':'<<Value>>', 'Checkout Name':'<<Value>>', 'Checkout Price':'<<99.95>>'}]);
 {% endhighlight %}

-## Complete Checkout / Purchase - This should fire at the end when the user has confirmed the purchase.
+Finally, track the complete checkout / purchase.
+This should fire at the end when the user has confirmed the purchase.

 {% highlight js %}
 _kmq.push(['record', 'Checkout Complete', {'Purchased SKU':'<<Value>>', 'Purchase Name':'<<Value>>', 'Purchase Price':'<<99.95>>'}]);
 {% endhighlight %}

-## Sign Ups/ Logs In / Newsletter Sign Up

-You should track when someone signs up or logins to your website or signs up for a newsletter.
-This can be done with [`trackSubmit`][trackSubmit]:
+Most E-commerce stores have sign ups, logs in and newsletter sign ups.
+These form submissions can be tracked with [`trackSubmit`][trackSubmit]:

 {% highlight js %}
 _kmq.push(['trackSubmit', '<<ELEMENT_ID_OR_CLASS>>', 'Signed Up']);